-Fenwick Home Services provides professional air source and water source heat pump system installation services to homes in areas of Florida such as Fleming Island, Atlantic Beach, Orange Park, Saint Augustine, and Jacksonville.
+The certified technicians at Fenwick Home Services provide professional air source and water source heat pump installation services to homes in areas of Florida such as Fleming Island, Atlantic Beach, Orange Park, Saint Augustine, and Jacksonville.
 We will install the system safely outside your home.
 Give our staff a call by phone at 904-217-5694 to begin enjoying lower heating bills and better energy efficiency.

 What Does a Heat Pump Installation Involve?

 After you decide to perform a heat pump installation on your property, a professional HVAC technician can help.
 Heat pumps allow you to warm up your home during cooler weather for less money than natural gas or propane.
 The entire installation includes things like an indoor air handler and an outdoor unit.

 How Does a Heat Pump System Work?

 A heat pump installation allows you to save money on your bill.
 During cold weather, the heat pump works to transfer heat using a substance known as refrigerant.
 The refrigerant goes through evaporation and condensation.

 On one side of the system, the refrigerant goes through a low-pressure exchanger coil to absorb heat.
 In the next coil, high pressure causes the refrigerant to compress.
 This causes some of the heat to be released, which results in your home being warmed.